CHI Health Center Omaha: NCAA Events

-The arena has hosted games in the NCAA Division I men's basketball tournament four times: first- and second-round games in 2008, 2012, and 2015; and Midwest Regional games (Sweet Sixteen and Elite Eight) in 2018.
+The arena has hosted games in the NCAA Division I men's basketball tournament four times: first- and second-round games in 2008, 2012, 2015, and 2024; and Midwest Regional games (Sweet Sixteen and Elite Eight) in 2018.
 The arena was planned to host the 2020 tournament's first- and second-round games, but the tournament was cancelled due to the COVID-19 pandemic.
-The arena also hosted the 2010 NCAA Division I Wrestling Championships, and was home to the WWE Judgment Day 2008 pay-per-view, as well as other events from WWE.
-The arena has also five championship boxing cards, all involving Omaha native Terence Crawford as he wanted to defend his titles in front of a home crowd.
-His first bout at the arena, against Yuriorkis Gamboa for the WBO lightweight belt in 2014, was the first championship fight in Nebraska since the Joe Frazier-Ron Stander bout in 1971.